Print

 4. Once melted, remove from heat.
 Add the essential oils and stir until incorporated.

 5. Carefully pour the wax mixture into the prepared candle containers, making sure the wick stays straight.
 Leave about 1/4-1/2″ of wick above the wax.
 Let the candle rest for an hour or two for the wax to harden.
+Trim the wick as needed.

 6. Be sure to trim the wick very short after every use.